anilonayy/docker-examples/#1 Basic Json Server Example/README.md

 http://0.0.0.0:3000/profile
 ```

-if we go to the browser and type `http://localhost:3000/posts` we should see the following message:
+if we added the ``` EXPOSE 3000 ``` command in docker file then we go to the browser and type `http://localhost:3000/posts` we should see the following message:

 ```json
 [